dirakx1/khan/README.md

 * Each IOT node has its own sensors and actuators.
 * Each node has communication to any other node on the IOT network, sends sensors data and the posible "action" data to actuators
 * The data sent to each other node finetune the NNs inside each IOT node and then replies if there is consensus (consensus, distributed algorithm) then the X,Y,Z actuator can perform.
-* COnsensus should be done based on data quality and desition making based on human input (RLHF: prompting, etc)
+* Consensus should be done based on data quality and desition making based on human input (RLHF: prompting, etc)